 using the following method once or several times as needed.
 The Cube

-is oriented so that its bottom layer faces us and thus becomes the Front
+is oriented so that its bottom layer faces us and thus becomes the

-and upper right positions.
+the lower and upper right positions.

 The exchange is achieved by the following algorithm which has 9 twists: